hatedabamboo/notes.hatedabamboo.me/src/posts/solving-sad-servers-scenarios-part-2.md

 ### Solution

-I’m going to be honest: I Googled the solution to this task, as I don’t remember (and nobody does, I think) the specific commands to issue a self-signed certificate.
-Actually, it’s just one command, but still.
+I'm going to be honest: I Googled the solution to this task, as I don't remember (and nobody does, I think) the specific commands to issue a self-signed certificate.
+Actually, it's just one command, but still.

 So, the logic is as follows: we have to generate a self-signed pair of a certificate and key to verify that our TLS connection is safe and sound.
 Additionally, we need to preserve the original subject of the certificate (issuer company, location, country, etc.).

 My solution looks like this: First, we check the subject of the existing certificate.
-Then we generate a new certificate and key pair with the aforementioned subject, using the RSA algorithm, with a 10-year expiration (don’t do this in production; it’s very unsafe) and no DES (no prompt for a passphrase).
+Then we generate a new certificate and key pair with the aforementioned subject, using the RSA algorithm, with a 10-year expiration (don't do this in production; it's very unsafe) and no DES (no prompt for a passphrase).
 After that, we back up the existing certificates (for safety's sake) and replace them with our newly generated ones.
 Lastly, we reload Nginx and check for the validity of the solution.

 ```bash
 $ echo | openssl s_client -connect localhost:443 2>/dev/null | openssl x509 -noout -subject